ray-project/ray/doc/source/index.md

 Or more about [Ray Core](ray-core/walkthrough) and its key abstractions:
 - [Tasks](ray-core/tasks): Stateless functions executed in the cluster.
 - [Actors](ray-core/actors): Stateful worker processes created in the cluster.
-- [Objects](ray-core/objects): Immutable shared-memory data accessible across the cluster.
+- [Objects](ray-core/objects): Immutable values accessible across the cluster.

 ## How to get involved?